Clon1998/mobileraker_companion/README.md

 # Companion - Multi-Printer

-The MobileRaker Companion is designed to support multiple printers.
+The Mobileraker Companion is designed to support multiple printers.
 If you are using a single host for multiple Klipper and Moonraker instances, you can run the installation script described in [Using the Installer](#using-the-installer) multiple times.
 The script will intelligently handle the update of the `mobileraker.conf` file.

 Alternatively, you can manually edit the `mobileraker.conf` file to add a new `[printer <Name>]` section for each printer.
 Refer to the following section for detailed information about the configuration format.